erikyo/cf7-smtp/README.txt

 * **New:** SMTP Mode selection - choose whether to override all WordPress emails or just CF7.
 * **Enhancement:** Revamped automated reports with a beautiful HTML template.
 * **Enhancement:** Added log retention day settings and manual flush logs capability.
+* thanks to @islp for reporting the issues related to "from" field and dashboard widget visibility

 = 1.0.0 =
 * Cleaner code, updated dependencies